erdDEVcode/elrondjs/docs/guide.md

 const wallet = BasicWallet.generateRandom()
 ```

-To connect to a Ledger hardware wallet one or more "transports" will need to be passed in.
+To connect to a Ledger hardware wallet one or more [transports](https://github.com/LedgerHQ/ledgerjs#ledgerhqhw-transport-) will need to be passed in.
 For example, to connect to Ledger in a browser environment:

 ```js
 const TransportWebUsb = require('@ledgerhq/hw-transport-webusb').default